 People Skills

-The fourth objective minors should learn at their first job is a soft skill.
+The fourth lesson minors should learn at their first job is a soft skill.
 Soft skills are defined as hard to measure and difficult to define.
 Examples of soft skills are creativity, communication, and patience.
-Its counterpart hard skills are defined as easy to measure, specific and easy to define.
-Hard skills will be further covered at number 5.
+Its counterpart, hard skills, are defined as easy to measure, specific, and easy to define.
+Hard skills will be further covered in lesson five.

 An important soft skill for teenagers to learn is people skills.
-Many kids are interacting with other kids and adults at home and school but this is only one dimensional.
-A first time job should give them the ability to work with individuals at a wide age group.
-From kids their age to adults that are middle aged and senior citizens.
-Also it exposes them to a dynamic of interaction with people that they are not familiar with.
+Many kids are interacting with other kids and adults at home and school, but this is only one-dimensional.
+A first job should give them the ability to work with individuals in a wide age group.
+From kids their age to adults that are middle-aged and senior citizens.
+Also, it exposes them to a dynamic of interaction with people that they are not familiar with.
 Most teenagers interactions are limited to their house and school.
-If this is their only exposure to social interaction their growth will be limited.
+If this is their only exposure to social interaction, their growth will be limited.

 A work environment that provides diversity in age and background is very valuable for minors who are only exposed to one type of people.
 This will help foster their development when they become adults and later on in their lives.